tcorbat/B2B-tec/week 4/exercise/README.md

 # Week 4 Exercise

 In these exercises you will look for and apply the patterns of the lecture to the B2B-tec software.
+You will:
+- Analyze the graphical user interface and identify the composite pattern
+- Implement a visitor for the catalog
+- Implement a value type to represent prices

 ## Composite Pattern